 2. Delegate automatically

-In the past, those contact@, billing@, or support@ company email addresses often meant that there were 5, 10, or even more team members looking through the same emails over and over again.
+In the past, those [email protected], [email protected], or [email protected] company email addresses often meant that there were 5, 10, or even more team members looking through the same emails over and over again.
 Even though email groups are theoretically transparent, it’s impossible to figure out who’s responsible for what amid the chaos.
 The same emails get answered multiple times while others fall through the cracks.

 Use automation to make sure that emails get in front of the right people and don’t use up everyone’s time.
 Here are different filters you can apply to keep your shared inbox set up manageable.